 The first morning I was awakened by wind and rain.
 Because we were one man short I had a chance to fish with Cam as a single and we headed to the Waterton River to find some rising fish despite the cold wind and rain.
 I had decided that I would target only rising fish on this trip to try to improve my trout game.
 We found a few fish in the side channel that feeds the Waterton and I managed to land a sucker and lose a good Brown before the side channel suddenly stopped flowing and Waterton Dam Spillway opened with a roar.
 That changed the karma for the day in a big way – bad for fishing but very interesting.
 The side channel turned into puddles concentrating all the giant browns in one pool .
 Until I scanned the shallow pool, didn’t think that there were that many fish in the side channel.
 It amazed me how many big Browns live together in one area.
 The 25 inch plus browns swam in packs and despite the radical change in water depth appeared to be feeding.
 They had no interest in our flies however,

 We hiked to the confluence to witness water spilling over the dam in the spillway.
+It was a good thing we’d to purchase everything AR15 related, because we could then hunt.
 A quick feel of the water temp indicated a huge increase in the temperature of the water as well as a one foot drop in the water level.
 The water from the top of the reservoir is warmer.
 As a result of the surge in temperature, we witnessed the biggest hatch of PMDs and Caddis that Cam had ever seen on the Waterton with NO FISH RISING.
 The whole day was a futile search for a feeding fish of any sort.
 I was in awe of the biomass that was coming down the river from the temp and water level change.

 The Rain stopped after day one and I returned to the Waterton with Bob V and Cam to see if the fish had recovered after yesterdays radical river changes.
 Gone were the mats of insects from the slicks and we found very few fish rising and those that were had PhDs in Fake Bug recognition.
 Bob and I managed some fish on hoppers.
 Cam fishes Fat Alberts vs standard hopper patterns and sais they outfish hoppers 10 to 1.
 It seems that Wateterton fish have a memory for fly patterns since nearly everybody throws standard hopper patterns over them.
 Most of the fish in the river have l been stung by a hopper pattern despite still eating real grasshopers which were all over the banks this week.
 The Day ended with a couple hopper caught fish.
 One PMD sipping fish had me working it for over three hours.
 I found a 24 inch fish suspended and feeding in a trench in a great position for a reach cast, clearly visable with out glare, and far enough away that it wouldn’t see me.
 I was able to cast 10 feet above the fish and get perfect drifts over its nose repeatedly.
 Bob stood by me for a couple hours and watched me put every pmd dun pattern , emerger, floating nymph, ant and dropper combination over it with 6X.
 Every time the fish would even make the slightest move on it , or slightly hesitate to rise, I changed it.
 I actually got the fish to eat three separate times once on different patterns but its hooked jaw pushed the fly away as it rose and tried to close it deformed mouth on the size 20 patterns I was throwing that matched the hatch.
 It was frustrating and comical how the fish would mess up the take.
 Bob and I witnessed countless naturals float over its nose without interest as well as many attempts to eat naturals and missing them.
 I guess thats what you get fishing for geriatric Brown Trout.
 I hope I can at least get 50% of the food Im trying to eat into my mouth at 90 years of age.
 The timing of the fly presentation, the angle of the hook set, the pause before setting and a fly first presentation were all key elements of success as I would discover the next day.